Download eBooks & Wiring Diagrams (FREE)

 Foam Cutting Tips

 Cutting a foam mattress isn’t rocket science.
-But here are some useful tips to know beforehand:
+But here are some valuable tips to know beforehand:

 1. Trace the dimensions of each cushion piece with a marker and ruler.
 These will be your cut lines.